 Estonia’s dominance in the field of cybersecurity is no surprise.
-Having been the first country in the world to introduce online voting in 2005, the country went on to experience a series of cyberattacks in April 2007 that temporarily crippled the private sector.
+Having been the first country in the world to introduce online voting in 2005, Estonia went on to experience a series of cyberattacks in April 2007 that temporarily crippled the private sector.

-The country subsequently went on to bolster its IT systems and advocate more broadly for improved cybersecurity measures across the continent.
+The nation subsequently went on to bolster its IT systems and advocate more broadly for improved cybersecurity measures across the continent.

 The prospect of electronic voting is also striking cybersecurity concerns amongst EU leaders.
 Currently, Estonia is the only country in Europe to offer internet voting to the electorate.
 The European Parliamentary elections in 2014 saw just over 30% of Estonian voters cast their ballots over the internet.